 For my entire adult life I’ve held gym memberships and actually enjoy working out.
+Since the pandemic I’ve subscribed to online videos.
 People often assume I was a tomboy who played sports as a child.

 Alas, I was not.
 I was a wuss and a wimp.
 I could have won awards for “Most Creative Excuse To Escape Gym Classes” in school.
 So I’m thrilled every time someone says, “I can tell you work out.”